(All fields required)

 Please enter your name.

 The Division of Pediatric Otolaryngology - Head and Neck Surgery at Cincinnati Children’s is the worldwide leader in performing pediatric airway reconstructions.
 We combine world-class surgeons, cutting-edge research, multidisciplinary care and a specialized support staff to provide the best care for roughly 122 children a year.

 Our team has performed more than 2,750 airway reconstructions, treating patients from the United States, Canada, the Middle East, South America, Australia, South Africa and Asia.
-Thanks to the pioneering efforts of Robin T. Cotton, MD, FACS, FRCS(C) and our team of highly skilled surgeons -- including Michael Rutter, MD, Alessandro de Alarcon, MD, MPH, and Catherine Hart, MD -- we perform more than five times the number of open pediatric airway reconstructions than any other medical facility in the world.
+Thanks to the pioneering efforts of Robin T. Cotton, MD, FACS, FRCS(C) and our team of highly skilled surgeons -- including Michael Rutter, MD, Alessandro de Alarcon, MD, MPH, and Catherine Hart, MD -- we perform more than three times the number of open pediatric airway reconstructions than any other medical facility in the world.